Trevor20/Python-Portfolio/Project 1 - HR Absenteeism Analysis/README.md

 This project analyses workplace absenteeism using employee demographics, lifestyle choices and compensation data.
 Furthermore, the HR department is looking to promote a healthy workforce through incentive programs like a bonus.
 Specifically, they aim to identify healthy employees with low absenteeism for a health bonus and evaluate compensation adjustments for non-smokers.

-Data was cleaned and analysed using SQL, and key trends and insights was visualized and presented in Power BI through interactive dashboards.
+Data was cleaned and analysed, and key trends and insights was extracted using Python.

 ## [Python Script](https://github.com/Trevor20/Python-Portfolio/blob/main/Project%201%20-%20HR%20Absenteeism%20Analysis/python/Absenteeism_ETL_EDA.ipynb)

 ## 🧠 Business Problem

 Employee absenteeism directly affects productivity and efficiency.
-The HR department wants to understand the major reasons of absenteeism and identify areas where intervention - through wellness programs and compensation changes - can reduce unplanned leave and encourage healthier employee behaviour.
+The HR department wants to understand the major reasons of absenteeism and identify areas where intervention, through wellness programs and compensation changes, can reduce unplanned leave and encourage healthier employee behaviour.

 ## 🎯 Objectives

 1. HR wants the following information for their incentive programs
    - Provide a list of healthy individuals and low absenteeism for a health bonus program.
    - Calculate wage increase for non-smokers - budget $983,221
-2. Develop a Power BI dashboard to help HR understand key absenteeism patterns accross time, demographics and lifestyle
+2. Analyse employee data so the HR can understand key absenteeism patterns accross time, demographics and lifestyle
    - Absenteeism Overview - Key trends, Absenteeism Distribution and top reasons for being absent
    - Absenteeism Factors - Analysis of how compensation, disciplinary failure and social lifestyle (Smoker, Drinker, BMI and no of degrees, pets and children) impact absenteeism.